ducarme/springable/docs/creating_the_spring_model_csv_file.md

 2, Y, -10.0, -3.0
 ```
 >A force is applied on node `2`, along the `Y`-direction (vertical).
-The magnitude of the force is `-10` (it is a negative value, so the force points downwards).
+The magnitude of the force is `-10` (it is a negative value, so the force points downward).
 The maximum displacement is set to `-3.0`, meaning that if node `2` is displaced downward by more that `3.0`,
 the simulation is assumed to have completed.